-Causeway Coast and Glens Borough Council as a data controller, registered with the Information Commissioner is committed to protecting your privacy when you use our services.
+Causeway Coast and Glens Borough Council as a data controller, is registered with the Information Commissioner and is committed to protecting your privacy when you use our services.

 The Privacy Notice below explains how we use information about you and how we protect your privacy.

 As a public authority, Council must have a Data Protection Officer who makes sure we respect your rights and follow the law.
 If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer at firstname.lastname@example.org or alternatively, phone 028 70 347 034.